External Ids for KL Gene

 GeneCards Summary for KL Gene

 KL (Klotho) is a Protein Coding gene.
-Diseases associated with KL include skin atrophy and arteriosclerosis.
-Among its related pathways are PI-3K cascade and PI-3K cascade.
-GO annotations related to this gene include signal transducer activity and fibroblast growth factor receptor binding.
-An important paralog of this gene is GBA3.
+Diseases associated with KL include Tumoral Calcinosis, Hyperphosphatemic, Familial, 3 and Tumoral Calcinosis, Hyperphosphatemic, Familial, 1.
+Among its related pathways are RET signaling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity and hydrolase activity, hydrolyzing O-glycosyl compounds.
+An important paralog of this gene is KLB.

 May have weak glycosidase activity towards glucuronylated steroids.
 However, it lacks essential active site Glu residues at positions 239 and 872, suggesting it may be inactive as a glycosidase in vivo.
 May be involved in the regulation of calcium and phosphorus homeostasis by inhibiting the synthesis of active vitamin D (By similarity).
 Essential factor for the specific interaction between FGF23 and FGFR1 (By similarity).